craftercms/docs/source/reference/modules/studio/configuration/user-interface-configuration.rst

 ---------------------------------
 Several styling options are available for the navigator widgets.
 Both the widget's container element and the icon element can receive CSS classes and targeted base styles, collapsed styles and expanded styles.
+Custom css style sheets may be loaded into Studio via :ref:`plugins`.

 Colors, background colors, borders (css properties) etc can be added to widgets in the Sidebar when expanding/collapsing a widget via the ``icon`` and ``container`` properties.